UXSoc/uxsoc-apps-cms/src/pages/index.md

           to the power of design, and nurtures them to create meaningful products for the community
         title: Mission
-      - description: >-
+      # - description: >-
-          **Champion authentic user empathy**
+      #     **Champion authentic user empathy**

-          We at UX Society will always strive to empathize with our members.
-We listen to your needs, suggestions, opinions, and goals in the organization and translate these into projects, events, and initiatives to serve you better.
+      #     We at UX Society will always strive to empathize with our members.
+We
+      #     listen to your needs, suggestions, opinions, and goals in the
+      #     organization and translate these into projects, events, and
+      #     initiatives to serve you better.

-          **Foster a collaborative environment**
+      #     **Foster a collaborative environment**

-          At UX Society, you will never be alone.
-Every project or initiative is done in a collaborative manner.
+      #     At UX Society, you will never be alone.
+Every project or initiative is
+      #     done in a collaborative manner.
 Everyone is part of the team.
+Don't be
-Don't be afraid to ask help, mentorship, or advice.
+      #     afraid to ask help, mentorship, or advice.

-          **Value delivery over perfection**
+      #     **Value delivery over perfection**

-          We want to maximize the value we give to our members.
-We believe that what we do does not have to be perfect to produce strong results.
+      #     We want to maximize the value we give to our members.
+We believe that
+      #     what we do does not have to be perfect to produce strong results.
-          Completion produces results.
+      #     Completion produces results.
 Perfectionism delays and kills results.

-          **Maintain a shared sense of purpose**
+      #     **Maintain a shared sense of purpose**

-          Our advocacy is what binds us together in UX Society.
-This is our north star.
-Everything we do is always guided by our drive to establish the importatn role of design in the community through the products we create, the events we hold, the speakers we invite, and the chapters we create.
+      #     Our advocacy is what binds us together in UX Society.
+This is our
+      #     north star.
+Everything we do is always guided by our drive to
+      #     establish the importatn role of design in the community through the
+      #     products we create, the events we hold, the speakers we invite, and
+      #     the chapters we create.

-          **Establish and uphold standards of quality**
+      #     **Establish and uphold standards of quality**

-          We believe that quality work we put out in the community represents who we are as an organization.
-Therefore, we aspire to create the best products that will not only help the community, but create an awareness that will transform people's perception of design.
+      #     We believe that quality work we put out in the community represents
+      #     who we are as an organization.
+Therefore, we aspire to create the best
+      #     products that will not only help the community, but create an
+      #     awareness that will transform people's perception of design.
-        title: Core Values
+      #   title: Core Values
     title: About Us
+    cardSectionTitle: Core Values
+    cards:
+      - title: Champion authentic user empathy
+        description: >-
+          We at UX Society will always strive to empathize with our members.
+We listen to your needs, suggestions, opinions, and goals in the organization and translate these into projects, events, and initiatives to serve you better.
+      - title: Champion authentic user empathy
+        description: >-
+          We at UX Society will always strive to empathize with our members.
+We listen to your needs, suggestions, opinions, and goals in the organization and translate these into projects, events, and initiatives to serve you better.
+      - title: Champion authentic user empathy
+        description: >-
+          We at UX Society will always strive to empathize with our members.
+We listen to your needs, suggestions, opinions, and goals in the organization and translate these into projects, events, and initiatives to serve you better.
+      - title: Champion authentic user empathy
+        description: >-
+          We at UX Society will always strive to empathize with our members.
+We listen to your needs, suggestions, opinions, and goals in the organization and translate these into projects, events, and initiatives to serve you better.
-    type: Associate Vice President Positions
+    # type: Associate Vice President Positions
   - description: >-
       In UXSociety, design is not limited to products but also to event experiences for our members.
 Our projects have the goal of educating